mikerhodes/media-web/README.markdown

 Next, you need to update config.py:

+Change the ordering of entries in the order variable if you want.

-Add an entry to the screen_resolution stanza with your screen resolution.
+Add an entry to the `screen_resolution` stanza with your screen resolution.
 Remove the examples if you want.

 The name you use depends on your hostname, the code used to